 Floating solar panels

 Floating solar will make a significant contribution to the energy transition.
-In 2050, 200 gigawatt peak (GWp) of solar power is expected to be generated in the Netherlands, 25 GWp of which will be on inland waters and 45 at sea.
-Knowledge is lacking, for example, on the effect of wind and waves on solar panels.
-That's why we are doing plenty of research.
+Some scenarios predict 200 gigawatt peak (GWp) of solar power in the Netherlands in 2050, 25 GWp of which will be on inland waters and 45 GWp at sea.
+The knowledge level is still insufficient.
+For example, on the effect of wind and waves on solar panels and the lifetime of floating solar energy systems.
+Therefore, we are conducting plenty of research that fits with our mission to make solar energy applicable to different types of surface.

 Performance of panels and ecological effects